Mima Ito, Hina Hayata come up short in final at world championships | The Japan Times

-BUDAPEST - Mima Ito and Hina Hayata finished as runners-up at the table tennis world championships on Sunday, losing the women’s doubles final to China’s Wang Manyu and Sun Yingsha 4-2.
+Mima Ito and Hina Hayata finished as runners-up at the table tennis world championships on Sunday, losing the women’s doubles final against China’s Wang Manyu and Sun Yingsha 4-2.

 Ito and Hayata, bronze medalists at the last world championships in 2017, were attempting to become the first Japanese duo to win a world title since 1967.